 Incorrect Review Action

-The State did not review the obligation sequence containing child support.
-The State did not correctly identify evaluation criteria.
+The State did not review the obligation sequence containing child support and medical, or the State did not correctly update the review disposition.

 Intergovernmental Services – Per CFR Title 45 §303.7 – 75% Compliance level